 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Carrier Mills is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carrier Mills is a village of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Carrier Mills who work in office and administrative support (19.20%), healthcare suport services (8.09%), and management occupations (6.04%).
+Overall, Carrier Mills is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Carrier Mills who work in office and administrative support (20.58%), management occupations (10.51%), and healthcare suport services (7.30%).

 Also of interest is that Carrier Mills has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small village, Carrier Mills doesn't have a public transportation system that people use for their commute.
+Carrier Mills is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Carrier Mills is a very ethnically-diverse village.
 The people who call Carrier Mills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carrier Mills residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carrier Mills include Irish, German, Italian, English, and Dutch.

 The most common language spoken in Carrier Mills is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Tagalog.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Carrier Mills, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.